Skip to Content

 Wildlife Highlights

-The plain-looking Chanler's mountain reedbuck is one of the more unusual antelope species that can be seen in the park.
+The plain-looking Chanler's mountain reedbuck is one of the more unusual antelope species that can be seen in Hell’s Gate.
 The park is also good for some of the small antelope, such as Kirk's dik-dik and steenbok.
 Predators aren’t easy to find, but spotted hyena and black-backed jackal can occasionally be seen at dusk.
 Lucky visitors might also come across the elegant serval in the tall grasses.

 Best Time for Wildlife Viewing